 How will comps be presented?

-I design in the browser, you’ll see your evolving site on a temporary, password-protected server (usually dev.yoursite.com).
-Design is no longer static — it’s going to be a different bird on your phone, your iPad, your laptop, and your external monitor.
+I design in the browser, you’ll see your evolving site on a temporary, hidden server.
+Design is no longer static — it’s going to be a different bird on your phone, iPad, laptop, and your external monitor.
 You’re not going to get a good idea of how things work unless you see it working.
 Furthermore, I don’t believe in doing one, magically perfect comp right off the bat, it will continue to change (and improve) throughout the process.

 Am I interested in (your project here)?